DeepBlueRobotics/training/docs/week-1/hello-world.md

 - The stuff between the curly braces after `public static void main(String[] args)` is what's run.
 - `System.out.println();` prints things to the console.
 - The line `System.out.println("Hello world!");` is a statement.
 In Java, we use semicolons to denote the end of statements.
 - Comments in Java code start with two forward slashes `// like this` and are not part of code execution.
+(You can also create multi-line comments by wrapping the comment with `/*` at the beginning and `*/` at the end.)